Availability

 That’s it.
 The Replicator container handles:

-Some customers choose to build their own local caching or replication layer using Schematic’s APIs and webhooks.
+Some customers combine Schematic’s SDK fallbacks and their own local caching layer using Schematic’s APIs and to build a DIY replication setup.

 This approach can work, and we have customers running production systems this way.
 However, it comes with additional engineering and operational complexity.